mihkostas/Mint-Match/README.md

 # Mint Match

-A simple Match 2D game with the Linux Mint theme
+A simple Match 2D game with the Linux Mint theme.

 ## Dependencies